lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We entered our Question, Hypothesis, Findings and Decisions for our Base Case (bc) run in the Text section. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) Log in to mtl.how/sim and explore the results of the bc run in the Results Dashboard of the Expanded Outputs section to prepare for experiment 1. |

+DO Demo

+1. Log back into the SIM UI.

+2. In Experiments, select your bc run from the list of experiments run.
+Click on GO and clinck on include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.

+3. Go to the OUTPUT section.
+Expand it fully (two clicks!) to reveal all the information saved from the run.

+4. Study the output and use it to further develop or refine your decisions about your next experiment, Experiment 1.

+5. Save your work for bc.

 ## Until next time, thank you for *Modeling to Learn*!